emrul17/SQL/README.md

 7. Find users who have liked every single photo.

 # Employee Data Analysis
-Employee database is a database containing tables.
+Employee database is a database containing tables- Departments, department_employees, dept_manager, employees, salaries and title.

+I used SQL to search following Queries and visualized the data with tableau.
 1. Create a visualization that provides a breakdown between the male and female employees working in the company each year, starting from 1990.